oytunuysal/vtm/README.md

 # vtm
-Simulates success, fail and botch rates.
+Simulates success, fail and botch rates in a frp game.